Florence Foster Jenkins (film): Release

-In September 2015, Paramount Pictures acquired U.S distribution rights to the film.
+In September 2015, Paramount Pictures acquired U.S. distribution rights to the film.
 The film had its world premiere at the Belfast Film Festival on 23 April 2016.
 The film was theatrically released in the United Kingdom on 6 May 2016 and in the United States on 12 August 2016.

 Florence Foster Jenkins was released on Digital HD on 29 November 2016 and on Blu-ray and DVD on 13 December 2016.

 Reception

 Box office

 As of 2 October 2016, Florence Foster Jenkins had grossed $27.4 million in North America and $28.6 million in other territories, for a worldwide total of $56 million.
 In the United States and Canada, Florence Foster Jenkins was released on 12 August 2016, against Pete's Dragon and Sausage Party, and was projected to gross $5–7 million from 1,500 theaters in its opening weekend.
 It went on to open to $6.6 million, finishing 8th at the box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 87%, based on 229 reviews, with an average rating of 7.13/10.
-The site's critical consensus reads, "Florence Foster Jenkins makes poignant, crowd-pleasing dramedy out of its stranger-than-fiction tale – and does its subject justice with a reliably terrific turn from star Meryl Streep."
-On Metacritic, the film has a score of 71 out of 100, based on 41 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 Wai Chee Dimock, writing in the Los Angeles Review of Books, linked the film to Hamlet and The Magic Flute, saying that the film "is neither tragedy nor farce, but a passable admixture of the two, defining both negatively."